Most City Offices, Services, Closed for New Year's Holiday

-Most San Diego city offices and services will be closed for the New Year’s Eve and New Year’s Day holidays, authorities said Friday.
+Most San Diego city offices and services are closed for the New Year’s Eve and New Year’s Day holidays, authorities said Friday.

 There will be no delay in curbside trash, recyclables and organic waste pickup for customers served by the city’s Environmental Services Department.
 Other residents should check with their waste hauler for holiday service schedules.